DungKHoang/Oneview-Inventory-with-oneview-ansible-collection/README.md

 ## OneView Resources Inventory

-This series of Ansible playbooks perfoem an inventory of resources managed by OneView including:
+This series of Ansible playbooks perform an inventory of resources managed by OneView including:
    * ProLiant Blade servers
    * Synergy enclosures
    * Synergy frame managers